SergiiGlad/docker/ListofTheBasic.md

 `docker inspect -f "{{.State.StartedAt}}" my-container `         |  last timr the container was (re)started
-`docker run --restart=always redis `         |  Always restart the container regardless of the exit status `docker run --security-opt no-new-privileges -it centos bash `         |  raise privileges as su and sudo will no longer work
+`docker run --restart=always redis `         |  Always restart the container regardless of the exit status `docker run --security-opt no-new-privileges -it centos bash `         |  raise privileges as su and sudo will no longer work `docker run -it -m 100M --oom-kill-disable ubuntu:14.04 /bin/bash `         |  limits the memory to 100M and disables the OOM killer